CommittedTeam/CommitCanvas/CONTRIBUTING.md

 You can help improve the guides by making them more coherent, consistent, or readable, adding missing information, correcting factual errors, fixing typos, or bringing them up to date.

 To do so, make changes then open a pull request to apply your changes to the master branch.

-## Do you have questions about the source code?

-If you have other questions or concerns please email the contributors of this project.